Last modified November 26, 2025

 --machine-pool-instance-type Standard_D4s_v5

 The node pool name will be a suffix of the cluster name.
-In the example above, the node pool name will be mycluster-pool0
+In the example above, the node pool name will be mycluster-pool0.

-All nodes in the node pool will be labeled with the node pool name, using the giantswarm.io/machine-deployment
+All nodes in the node pool will be labeled with the node pool name, using the giantswarm.io/machine-deployment label.
+You can identify the nodes’ node pool using that label.

-command below will list all nodes with role, node pool name, and node name.
+The example kubectl command below will list all nodes with role, node pool name, and node name.

 kubectl get nodes \